Dependence control chart using maximum copula entropy: Real data examples

 \section{Real data examples}

-In this paper, we try to investigate a new method of finding statistical control limits.
-To do that, we start to estimate the dependence distribution via the maximum entropy method.
+In this paper, we investigate a new method of finding statistical control limits.
+We estimate the dependence distribution via the maximum entropy principle and copula function.
 The copula function is used to preserve the main dependency in the database.
 A simulation section is added to show the performance of the presented method.
-Finally, we are going to perusing real data examples.
+Finally, we are going to peruse two areal data examples.